-The analyses presented above yield inconclusive results.
+The analysis presented in this section shows that many proposed indicators of critical behavior are inconclusive.
 All of the considered systems show similar signals which are qualitative in nature and open to interpretation.
 It is therefore impossible, based solely on this level of analysis, to make a definitive conclusion as to the presence of a continuous phase transition in any of these systems.
 What is needed is an analysis or set of analyses that more clearly differentiates between systems with and without critical behavior.